savaonepunch/twitch-chat-to-discord/README.md

     "channels": ["YOUR_CHANNEL(S)"]
 }
 ```
+5. Install the dependencies with `npm i`.
-4. Done!
+6. Done!
 Run `node index.js` and while this is open your Twitch chat(s) will be logged on Discord.